upper waypoint

 Most economic studies show minimum wage raises have little or no impact on jobs overall, although they can lead to small price increases.
 Researchers at UC Berkeley studying the fast-food minimum wage raise California implemented in April, for instance, found months later that menu prices had risen about 3.7%, but the policy had not adversely affected employment.

-California’s Legislative Analyst’s office found Proposition 32 could increase or decrease costs for state and local governments due to a more expensive payroll, but also yield savings due to fewer people enrolling in Medi-Cal and other safety net programs.
+California’s Legislative Analyst’s office found Proposition 32 could have increased or decreased costs for state and local governments due to a more expensive payroll, but also yielded savings due to fewer people enrolling in Medi-Cal and other safety net programs.

 A growing number of voters in blue and red states have approved dozens of minimum wage raises in recent decades, a recognition that pay has not sufficiently kept up with the cost of living, according to economists.